Jafner/Jafner.net/wiki/hosts/seedbox.md

 # Graceful Reboot
 1. Stop all Docker containers with `docker stop $(docker ps -aq)`.
 2. Reboot the host with `sudo reboot now`.
-3. When the host has finished booting, re-mount the NAS SMB share (defined in `/etc/fstab`) with `sudo mount /mnt/torrenting`.
+3. When the host has finished booting, re-mount all NAS shares defined in `/etc/fstab` with `sudo mount -a`.
 4. Start all Docker containers with `docker start $(docker ps -aq)`.